 Did you know that legacy gifts can protect your assets, provide for your family and guarantee you income for life?
 Did you know that you can contribute assets like securities, business interests, royalties and even an unwanted vehicle?
 Legacy giving offers significant tax advantages and enables gifts with strong impact, including the endowment of an annual gift or a beloved program in perpetuity.
 You can make a gift that costs nothing during your lifetime while securing all of these valuable benefits.

 Throughout WSHU's Connecticut and New York listening area, more donors every day are designating the station in their estate plans and giving toward the station's long term support.

 What's the best match for your family's goals?
 Our staff stands ready to work with you and your advisors to explore how Legacy Giving can support all of your financial and philanthropic goals.

-To explore Legacy Giving options on a confidential basis, e-mail Gary Brandt using the form below, or call him at 203-371-1247.
+To explore Legacy Giving options on a confidential basis, call Gillian Anderson at 203-371-1254.

 How You Can Make Legacy Gifts How can I give through my will or trust?

 It's easy to include WSHU in your will or trust.
 You may designate a gift of a specific amount, or you may designate a percentage of your assets after all other heirs and obligations have been met.
 Typical language for such a designation would be, "I give and bequeath to WSHU Public Radio Group, 5151 Park Avenue, Fairfield, CT 06825 to be used for its general charitable purposes the sum of (number of dollars) or (percentage) of the remainder of my estate."

 If you choose to restrict this gift for a specific use (news and information programming, music programming, etc.), you would add wording like the following, "This gift is to be used for[purpose here] or for future programming that is closest to my original intent."